 Ecocide and Human Rights: A Focus on the Democratic Republic of Congo

-Colleagues and I are participating in Oxford’s Global Map the System Challenge.
-We are focusing on the intersection between ecocide, human trafficking, and armed conflict in the DRC and the connection to conflict minerals which taint our supply chains.
-We are currently in the second round of the competition.
+Colleagues and I participated in Oxford’s Global Map the System Challenge.
+We focused on the intersection between ecocide, human trafficking, and armed conflict in the DRC and the connection to conflict minerals which taint our supply chains.
+We placed second at the University of San Diego in the competition.
 The full infographic we submitted for round one can be seen here, while a portion is included below.